 Looping is a fundamental concept in PowerShell, and in programming in general.
 It’s needed for various situations where we need to work with one object at a time within an array/collection of objects.

-Microsoft’s documentation on this, about Foreach : Microsoft Documentation, describes Foreach to be for ‘stepping through (iterating) a series of values in a collection of items‘ – always appreciate a good technical description.
+Microsoft’s documentation on this, about Foreach , describes it as ‘stepping through (iterating) a series of values in a collection of items‘ – always appreciate a good technical description.

-This post contains some basic examples of the ForEach Loop in PowerShell:
+This post contains some basic examples of the ForEach Loop in PowerShell, including the following:

 We can hardcode anything into this array below, or populate it from somewhere else.